ereinhardt/AV-Player/README.md

 - All important information on how to handle the BrightSign script can be found as comments within the script itself.
 - (ONLY Mac-User): If you use macOS and an audio interface with more than 2 outputs, set it as the default output device (in your OS) to access all channels in the software.

+## Debug:
+- In the `Debug` folder, there is a TouchDesigner patch for receiving Art-Net and UDP messages in the network.
+- It folder also contains test video and audio material.

 ## Known Bugs (TODO):

 –No Bugs know–